 More About Anzac

 Is this recipe helpful?
 Hope you’ll understand Anzac biscuits deeply.
 It is a simple, easy-to-make, and quick recipe for Australians.
 You just need simple ingredients, and then you’re good to go.
-These rolled shaped biscuits are not just a dream, it’s a history, delicious, and a cultural heritage.
+These rolled-shaped biscuits are not just a dream, they’re a history, a delicious tradition, and a cultural heritage.

 Never miss out on this crunchy treat!